-Property and equipment, which is included in other assets in the condensed consolidated statements of financial condition, consists of purchased technology hardware and software, internally developed software, leasehold improvements and office furniture and equipment.
+Property, equipment and intangible assets, which are included in other assets in the condensed consolidated statements of financial condition, consist of leasehold improvements, computer equipment, software developed for the Company's internal use, office furniture, equipment and acquired technology.

 Property and equipment are recorded at historical cost, less accumulated depreciation and amortization.
 Additions and improvements that extend the lives of assets are capitalized, while expenditures for repairs and maintenance are expensed as incurred.
 Depreciation and amortization are computed using the straight-line method.
 Equipment is depreciated over the estimated useful lives of the assets, while leasehold improvements are amortized over the lesser of the estimated economic useful life of the asset or the term of the lease.
 Computer equipment is depreciated over three to five years and office furniture and equipment are depreciated over five to seven years.
 Qualifying costs for internally developed software are capitalized and amortized over the expected useful life of the developed software, not to exceed three years.
+Intangible assets with a finite life are amortized on a straight line basis over their estimated useful lives of three years, and tested for recoverability whenever events indicate that the carrying amounts may not be recoverable.